|Nutritional Guidelines (per serving)|

 - 1 red pepper (sliced)

 - 1 to 2 cups broccoli

-- Add the firmest of the vegetables first - carrot and cauliflower - plus a splash or wine or sherry (about 1 Tbsp).
+Add the firmest of the vegetables first―carrot and cauliflower―plus a splash of wine or sherry (about 1 tbsp).

-- Stir-fry 2-3 minutes, or until carrots are bright orange and softened slightly.
+Stir-fry 2 to 3 minutes, or until carrots are bright orange and softened slightly.
 Add more wine/sherry whenever the pan becomes dry - 1 tbsp. at a time to keep ingredients simmering nicely.

 Add mushrooms and red pepper plus 2 to 3 tbsp. of the stir-fry sauce you made.
 Stir-fry 2 more minutes, or until the mushrooms are cooked.
 If pan becomes dry, add a little more sauce.

 Add the broccoli and bok choy, plus remaining stir-fry sauce.
 Stir-fry 2 to 3 more minutes, until the broccoli is bright green but stems are still crisp.
 The whites stalks of the bok choy should also retain most of their crispness.